huggingface/huggingface_hub/docs/hub/searching-the-hub.md

-Below is a graphic repeating the process for finding both our `Text Classification` requirement, as well as our `glue` requirement:
+Below is an animation repeating the process for finding both the `Text Classification` and `glue` requirements:

 ![](../assets/hub/search_text_classification.gif)